fanyi21/DEPF/README.md

 4. Run the file ***./main.R***.

     > In particular, an example of scRNA-seq data is ***pollen.rds*** provided in ***DEPF/scRNAseqData***.

+    > The 28 real scRNA-seq datasets and one large-scale real scRNA-seq dataset are describled in METHODS of paper.

 5. Output the file ***DEPF/9_latent_data***.